OmarAlashqar/vidly/readme.md

 # Vidly

-This is a continuing learning project.
+This is a backend for a fictitious app for renting movies.

-Vidly is a movie genre manager backend build with ExpressJS and eventually will use MongoDB.
+It's build with NodeJS and uses MongoDB.